 People who come to Canada to organize a convention or a conference come under this category.
 If you are attending a convention, you’d be considered a business visitor and are exempt from the requirement of a work permit.

 Tour guides who are acting in the capacity of a chaperone or as an authority figure to lead a group are considered business visitors.
 Also, if the trip begins or concludes outside of Canada, a work permit is not required.
 However, it is wise for any tour guide or tour bus driver to consult with an experienced immigration lawyer before embarking on a trip.

 Under certain circumstances, foreign nationals working in the Information Technology industry (or IT industry) can enter Canada as business visitors.
 Since business visitors can work in Canada without a work permit, IT workers find this option suitable for their needs.

-Short-Term Work Permit Exemption: This work permit exemption allows short term high value work that facilitates transfer of knowledge and skills to canadian workers.
+Short-Term Work Permit Exemption: This work permit exemption allows for short-term high value work that facilitates the transfer of knowledge and skills to Canadian workers.
 This lasts for 15 to 30 calendar days only.